othondev/json2html/README.md

 #### Result

 You can call getResult() anytime to return values parcial of form.
 It method return a json containing "name" and "value" to each component created.
-The result will return on element or array as example above.
+The result will return on element or array as example below.

 ```sh
 {